 Back to Top

 ¶1.
 How the gold has grown dim!
 The pure gold is altered!
-The stones of the holy place have been poured out at the top of every street.
+The stones of the holy place have been poured out at the head of every street.

-2. The precious sons of Zion, comparable to fine gold, how they are considered as earthen jars, the work of a potter’s hands.
+2. How the precious sons of Zion, comparable to fine gold, are considered as earthen jars, the work of a potter’s hands.

 3. Even wolves offer the breast; they suckle their young.
 The daughter of my people has become cruel like ostriches in the wilderness.